Edgar-Donk/edgar-donk.github.io/README.md

     ::ttk::style theme create green -settings {
     ....
 ```
-4. Copy one of the pkgindex.tcl files from one of the themes to your main directory, replace the name of the original by your
+4. Copy one of the pkgindex.tcl files from one of the themes to your main directory, replace the name of the original ttktheme
-  name
+  by your chosen name
 ```
 if {![file isdirectory [file join $dir green]]} { return }
 if {![package vsatisfies [package provide Tcl] 8.4]} { return }